realityexpander/How_to_program_from_ground_up/05-Software.md

    - The ALU is the part of the CPU that performs the basic arithmetic and logical operations
    - The ALU is used to perform the "Add" and "Subtract" operations
      - Stores the result of the operation in the "Accumulator" register
-     - Sets the "carry" flag if the result of the operation had to "carry" a bit
+     - Sets the `carry` flag if the result of the operation had to "carry" a bit
-     - Sets the "negative" flag if the result of the operation was negative
+     - Sets the `negative` flag if the result of the operation was negative
    - The ALU is used to perform the "Compare" operation, and all other logical operations operations
-     - Sets the "Zero" flag if the result of the operation was zero
+     - Sets the `Zero` flag if the result of the operation was zero
-     - Sets the "Greater" flag if the result of the operation was greater than the other operand
+     - Sets the `Greater` flag if the result of the operation was greater than the other operand
-     - Sets the "Less" flag if the result of the operation was less than the other operand
+     - Sets the `Less` flag if the result of the operation was less than the other operand
-     - Sets the "Equal" flag if the result of the operation was equal to the other operand
+     - Sets the `Equal` flag if the result of the operation was equal to the other operand
      > Learn how computers add numbers and build a 4 bit adder circuit
      >  - https://www.youtube.com/watch?v=wvJc9CZcvBc&list=WL